genenetwork/gn_server/doc/API.md

 {"symbol":"0610006I08Rik","p_value":0.914,"name_id":96017,"name":"96017_at","mean":10.4658333333333,"locus":"CEL-3_23204282","chr":19,"additive":0.0437053571428568,"Mb":8.845681,"MAX_LRS":7.76436750913729}]
 ```

-Get the actual trait measurements with the stderr (in this dataset
+Get the actual trait values or measurements of a sample with the
-missing, so null)
+stderr (in this dataset stderr is missing, so null)

 ```js
 curl "http://test-gn2.genenetwork.org/api_pre1/phenotype/HC_U_0304_R/104617_at.json"